Detention of Mahmoud Khalil: Immigration court system

 On April 11, Comans ruled that Khalil is deportable under Rubio's assertion that his continued presence poses a risk of an "adverse foreign policy consequence".
 She said she had no authority to question that determination.
 She gave Khalil's lawyers a deadline of April 23 to file applications to stop his deportation and said she would file an order of removal to either Syria or Algeria if they failed to meet the deadline.

 Khalil submitted an application for asylum as well as a motion to terminate based on Fourth Amendment violations.
 On April 24, the government rebutted the Fourth Amendment concerns by alleging Khalil was uncooperative and gave the ICE agents reason to believe he would escape, an exigent circumstance that allowed them to arrest Khalil at his apartment building without a warrant.
 A lawyer for Khalil said in a statement that it was "outrageous" the government had "tried to assert to the immigration judge—and the world—in their initial filing of the arrest report that there was an arrest warrant when there was none."
 On May 22, Comans ruled against the Fourth Amendment challenge and held a hearing to consider Khalil's request for asylum and for withholding of removal to Syria and Algeria.
 Both Khalil and expert witnesses testified that the publicity the case had received would make him a target if he were deported.
 His lawyer also "submitted over 600 pages of documents, declarations and expert analyses" in support of the claim.
 Comans set a June 2 deadline for both sides to submit written closing statements.

 On September 12, Comans ruled that Khalil was deportable to Syria or Algeria on the basis that he "willfully misrepresented" information about being a member of several organizations when he applied for his green card.
-He has one month to appeal the ruling to the Board of Immigration Appeals, and his attorneys have said he will do so.
+Khalil's attorneys appealed the decision, and his case was forwarded to the Board of Immigration Appeals.
+If the BIA upholds Comans's decision, Khalil may appeal once more to the Fifth Circuit.

+In April 2026, the Board of Immigration Appeals issued a final administrative removal order.